Puella Magi Madoka Magica: Designs

-Due to unforeseen scheduling problems with Shaft, production of the series was postponed for three years following the completion of its writing.
-Once the issues were resolved, production began without further complications.
+Due to unforeseen scheduling problems at Shaft, production of the series was postponed for three years following the completion of its writing.
+Once the issues were resolved, production continued without further complications.
 The animation studio led the conception and design of the witches, and created each one's individual backstory.
-Urobuchi had originally envisioned the witches to be similar to conventional monsters such as Godzilla, but upon seeing the surreal concept art for one of the main witches, Walpurgis Night, he said; "How can Homura possibly fight against something like this?"
-Designers from Shaft added quotations from the German folklorist Faust to the series.
-Throughout production, the animation production team Gekidan Inu Curry had freedom to insert new details and to modify existing ones from the original script; for example, during a scene in the final episode in which the team added black wings to Homura—something that was not included in Urobuchi's writing.
-Urobuchi praised this aspect of the production, commenting, "additions by the animation production team added more mystery and depth to [the] characters, and without them, it would have been very difficult to write any further stories in the world of the series".
+Urobuchi had originally envisioned the witches to be similar to conventional monsters such as Godzilla, but upon seeing the surreal concept art for one of the main witches, Walpurgisnacht, he said; "How can Homura possibly fight against something like this?"

+Gekidan Inu Curry's art style and design work is largely Czech- and Russian-inspired stop-motion animation.
+In their initial meeting with Shinbo for the series, the director told them that the series would be unlike Magical Girl Lyrical Nanoha and instead wanted them to think about the series as more of an extension of Le Portrait de Petit Cossette.

+Albeit uncredited for the design work itself, animators Nozomu Abe and Tomohiro Kamitani were recruited as the series' weapon designers and supervised the drawings for all of the sequences they'd appear in as the series' action directors.
+Abe was responsible for the magical girl weapons, while Kamitani was responsible for all of the real-world weapons like firearms.